tau2pi4u/platform_display_generator/README.md

 ## Requirements
 The python script requires python 3.6 or newer.

-Arduino Nano and Adafruit SSD1306 OLED Display or an LCD display compatible with the Arduino LiquidCrystal library.
+Arduino Nano and a display compatible with the SSD1306 OLED Display library or an LCD display compatible with the Arduino LiquidCrystal library.

 ## Use